TusharDhage/aws/sns (simple notification server).md

           Now we are going to create IAM roles here.

 <img src="SNS/12.png">

 > so right click on create role.it will open new window.on that window u will file creation for two roles do not change anything and       click on Allow.

 <img src="SNS/13.png">

-> now we have to use this role in our topic.so again go to the topic creation window.and select use existing service role.
+> now we have to use this role in our topic.so again go to the topic creation window.and select use existing service role

- Here we are not getting the list for IAM's so we have to go to IAM services window.for that go to services menu.search for IAM.go to IAM window.click on roles in left side menu.
+Here we are not getting the list for IAM's so we have to go to IAM services window.for that go to services menu.search for IAM. go to IAM window.click on roles in left side menu.

 <img src="SNS/20.1.png">